 Setup and Initialization

 The first step was to “Initialize” the wallet.
-This process involved setting a pin, generating a recovery seed and creating private keys.
+This process involved setting a pin, generating a recovery seed, and creating private keys.
 As I already said, the process is very simple.
 However, if I had one complaint, it would be that there isn’t the ability to save progress.
 I stopped hovering over the icon in the browser so I could take a screenshot.
-However, when I returned I had to start the process over again.back to menu ↑
+However, when I returned I had to start the process over again.

 Hardware wallets are by far the most secure way to store your cryptocurrency because they are offline in “cold storage”, which means that they’re impossible for hackers or malware to reach.

 KeepKey provides top-notch security and is considered one of the most secure HD wallets on the market.
-It protects against both physical and virtual theft, and can be used on any computer, even one that has been hacked or infected with malware.
+It protects against both physical and virtual theft and can be used on any computer, even one that has been hacked or infected with malware.sy.
+KeepKey also offers an attractive Design Multi-currency support Layered Security features Affordable device Compatibility with multiple operating systems.

 KeepKey has several security measures and you should think of it as a tiny computer that’s built specifically to store Bitcoin private keys.